 There is a quite interesting passage in Ezekiel 3 which is related to our discussion of the fate of babies and heaven.
 What Ezekiel saw, in vision, was a huge valley filled with dry bones.
 This vision represents the overwhelming majority of humanity, including almost all of ancient Israel, who died never having been "saved" as we would term it today.
 All these people, which includes babies, will be resurrected in the near future.
 They will be brought back to a physical life where they will come to know the true Lord God of Israel.

 "Behold, O My people, I will open your graves and cause you to come up from your graves, and bring you into the land of Israel. . . ."
 (Ezekiel 37:12)

-The apostle Peter told a crowd gathered in Jerusalem for the day of Pentecost to do something small children simply cannot do, which is to repent of all their sins, be baptized in the name of Jesus, and receive the gift of God's Holy Spirit (Acts 2:38).
+The apostle Peter told a crowd gathered in Jerusalem, on the day of Pentecost, to do something babies and small children simply cannot do.
+He asked them to to repent of all their sins, be baptized in the name of Jesus, and receive the gift of God's Holy Spirit (Acts 2:38).

 Do babies understand and know enough about their sins to repent?
 Do they know who Jesus is in order to have saving faith in Him?
 Does the baby of an unsaved person (like an ignorant peasant) automatically have salvation until that child reaches a particular age?
 If this were true, then wouldn't it be better for the child to die very young rather than grow up disbelieving, and possibly fighting against, God?

 All those (including babies) who were never given a full chance to knowingly understand the truth of the Bible will, someday, be given a chance to be saved (receive salvation, see Revelation 20:5).
 This is a wonderful and marvelous truth the world simply does not comprehend.
 God will eventually get around to ALL humans and offer all of us a chance to know him and live not in heaven but on the earth.